tedgravlin/GrapheneOS-Pixel-Feature-Compatibility/README.md

 Please note that GrapheneOS is intended to be a secure and private operating system.
 The lack of Pixel exclusive features in GrapheneOS is not the fault of the GrapheneOS team.
 A lot of the unsupported features require privileged system access and/or proprietary software and therefore won't be added to the open-source GOS.

 ### ⚠️ This list is a WIP and not complete!
+Please not that some of the information could be inaccurate.
 Contributions are welcome :)

 ### Table of contents
 * [Android Auto](#android-auto)